Fourth inauguration of Vladimir Putin

-The Fourth inauguration of Vladimir Putin as the President of Russia took place on Monday, 7 May 2018, in the Hall of the Order of St. Andrew of the Grand Kremlin Palace in Moscow.
+The fourth inauguration of Vladimir Putin as the president of Russia took place on Monday, 7 May 2018, in the Hall of the Order of St. Andrew of the Grand Kremlin Palace in Moscow.
 The inauguration marked the commencement of the new six-year term of Vladimir Putin as President of Russia.
-The presidential oath of office was administered to Putin by Chairman of the Constitutional Court Valery Zorkin.
+The presidential oath of office was administered to Putin by President of the Constitutional Court of Russia Valery Zorkin.
 In addition, in the Presidium of the ceremony, according to tradition, was the leaders of the legislature: Chairwoman of the Federation Council Valentina Matvienko and Chairman of the State Duma Vyacheslav Volodin.

 Background

 Presidential election were held on 18 March 2018.
 Eight candidates participated in the election.
 Vladimir Putin won the election in the first round, gaining more than 76% of the votes.

 Vladimir Putin, who was elected as President in 2012, was eligible to run, which he declared his intent to do so on 6 December 2017, being widely expected to win.
 This came following several months of speculation, throughout the second half of 2017, as although he was widely expected to run for another term, Putin made evasive comments including that he had still not decided whether he would like to "step down" from the post of president, that he would "think about running", and that he "hadn't yet decided whether to run for another term".

 Different sources predicted that he would run as an independent to capitalize more support from the population, and although he could also have been nominated by the United Russia party as in 2012, Putin chose to run as an independent.